FourierFlows/GeophysicalFlows.jl/docs/src/modules/singlelayerqg.md

 - `examples/singlelayerqg_betadecay.jl`: A script that simulates decaying quasi-geostrophic flow on a beta-plane demonstrating zonation.

-- `examples/singlelayerqg_betaforced.jl`: A script that simulates forced-dissipative quasi-geostrophic flow on a beta-plane demonstrating zonation.
-The forcing is temporally delta-correlated and its spatial structure is isotropic with power in a narrow annulus in wavenumber space of total radius ``k_f`` in wavenumber space.
+- `examples/singlelayerqg_betaforced.jl`: A script that simulates forced-dissipative quasi-geostrophic flow on a beta plane demonstrating zonation.
+The forcing is temporally delta-correlated with isotropic spatial structure with power in a narrow annulus in wavenumber space that corresponds to total wavenumber ``k_f``.

-- `examples/singlelayerqg_decay_topography.jl`: A script that simulates two dimensional turbulence (barotropic quasi-geostrophic flow with ``beta=0``) above topography.
+- `examples/singlelayerqg_decay_topography.jl`: A script that simulates two dimensional turbulence (barotropic quasi-geostrophic flow with ``\beta=0``) above topography.